 Do you have chickens and rats?
 Or chickens and wild birds that are eating more feed than the chickens?
 Here is the solution.
-But before you buy look for the different versions of our feeder, this is the original version, there is a soft close version, an exterior version, and a soft close exterior version.
+But before you buy look for the different versions of our feeder, this is the exterior version and we have a soft close exterior version.
 There are also multi packed feeders that can lower the shipping costs down to as low as $9 to $12.00 each depending on how many and distance.
 If you need to stop rats, mice, and wild birds from eating your chicken feed then this will work.

 We have a lot of customer